Silicon Wadi: Silicon Wadi today

-For more than 50 years, local demand fueled Israeli industrial expansion, as the country's population grew rapidly and the standard of living rose.
-More recently, world demand for Israeli advanced technologies, software, electronics, and other sophisticated equipment has stimulated industrial growth.
-Israel's high status in new technologies is the result of its emphasis on higher education and research and development.
-Cultural factors contributing to the expansion include chutzpah and openness to immigration.
-The government also assists industrial growth by providing low-rate loans from its development budget.
-The main limitations experienced by industry are the scarcity of domestic raw materials and sources of energy and the restricted size of the local market.
+The government assists industrial growth by providing low-rate loans from its development budget.
+The main limitations experienced by the industry are the scarcity of domestic raw materials, limited energy sources, and the restricted size of the domestic market.
 One certain advantage is that many Israeli university graduates are likely to become IT entrepreneurs or join startups, about twice as much as U.S. university graduates, who are also attracted to traditional corporate executive positions, according to Charles A. Holloway, co-director of the Center for Entrepreneurial Studies and a professor at the Stanford Graduate School of Business of Stanford University.
-ICQ, for instance, is one of the world's most famous Israeli software products, developed by 4 young entrepreneurs.
+ICQ, for instance, was one of the world's most famous Israeli software products, developed by 4 young entrepreneurs.
 IBM has its IBM Content Discovery Engineering Team in Jerusalem, which is part of a number of IBM R&D Labs in Israel.

-RAD Group's prominence
+Tel Aviv is a global innovation hub with multiple international companies including not only Volkswagen, Hyundai, Visa and Citi, have built their centers of innovation in the Tel Aviv region.
+Tel Aviv university in 2023 launched an aggregation center for innovation.
+Sampo, Jaguar and Amazon have also launched or are launching centers.
+Investment in Israeli startups in 2023 was $7 billion.

+Israel has the third highest number of startups by region and the highest rate of startups per capita in the world.

-According to research conducted by Prof. Shmuel Ellis, Chair of the Management Department at Tel Aviv University's Faculty of Management, together with Prof. Israel Drori of the School of Business Administration at the College of Management and Prof. Zur Shapira, Chair of the Management and Organizations Department at New York University, the RAD Group, founded in 1981 by brothers Yehuda and Zohar Zisapel, has been "the most fertile ground" for creating Israeli entrepreneurs, having produced 56 "serial entrepreneurs" who established more than one start-up each.
+The RAD Group, founded in 1981 by brothers Yehuda and Zohar Zisapel, has been "the most fertile ground" for the creation of Israeli entrepreneurs, having produced 56 "serial entrepreneurs" who established more than one start-up each.
 RAD Group "graduates" were responsible for the establishment of a total of 111 significant high-tech initiatives.

+The Israeli Quantum Computing Center was the first quantum computing center to have several different quantum computers able to hold different qubit modalities, which opened in June 2024 at Tel Aviv University.

+Around 30 quantum startups are active in Israel as of 2024 according to Aviv Zeevi.

+As of the middle of 2021, 29 unicorns, companies worth more than $1 billion, have been founded by Israelis.
+The scaleup of Israeli startups has led to Israel being dubbed "the scaleup nation".
+Total unicorns founded by Israelis, no matter their headquarters' location accounts for 71 unicorns.